Images Bashir Antoine Chakar (Emergency registrar) Text Genevieve Carbonatto

 You decide to start off with a subcostal view – this will be the easiest view to see a pericardial effusion.

-The clip clearly shows a pericardial effusion.
+The clip shows a pericardial effusion.
 You have ticked off the first of the clinical features of an aortic dissection.

 You put some colour on to look for aortic regurgitation.

 To improve your view, you decrease the sector width, move one rib space higher and move closer to the sternum to get a more dedicated ascending aorta view.

 You see an abdominal aortic dissection flap confirming extension of the dissection to the abdominal aorta.